codess-aus/PL-900/Core_components.md

 You can create a business rule on a table to set or clear specific column values for both canvas and model-driven apps.

+### Unmanaged Solutions
+You can only add existing compn)nents to an unmanaged solution.
+You cannot add or remove compnonents from a managed solution.

+To allow other app makers to make changes to your components including your app, you must export the solution as an unmanaged solution.
+The solution can then be imported into their environment and the compnonents can be changed.

+### Managed Solutions
+To prevent other app makers from making changes to your components including your app, you must export the solution as a managed solution.
+When a managed solution is imported, the solution cannot be edited.

 A **calculated column** is only re-calculated when the form is saved, not when a column is changed.
 Thus, the commission calculation will not be displayed immediately but when the form is auto-saved up to 30 seconds later.